michaelnaps/kman/readme.md

 where $g : \mathbb{X} \rightarrow \mathbb{G}(\mathbb{X})$ is a Hilbert space of observation functions over $x$ (and subsequently $\dot x$).
 In this space, the Koopman operator is linear such that $\mathcal{K} : \mathbb{G}(\mathbb{X}) \rightarrow \mathbb{G}(\mathbb{Y})$; thus describing the full dynamics of $f$.

-In practice, the Koopman operator is truncated so that it can be used in real time and on modern computers.
-The truncated operator also allows for the solution to be derived from data.
-The truncated operator is usually denoted by
+In practice, the Koopman operator is approximated to be finite so that it can be used in real time and on modern computers.
+The truncated operator also allows for the solution to be derived from data and is usually denoted by

 $$
     \begin{aligned}